George-Ogden/mypy-pytest/README.md

 def test_random_string_length(random_0_to_10: int) -> None: # 'test_random_string_length' requests 'random_0_to_10' with type "float", but expects type "int"
     assert 0 <= random_0_to_10 <= 10
 ```

+The order of the error messages is unclear, but this isn't an issue if you're using a plugin to your editor.

 ## Development